guidovezzoni/BingeWorthyShows2/README.md

 1. Fully kotlin code
 1. Static code analysis (Lint/Detekt) issues kept to a minimum
 1. Code was commented where more info seemed to be useful, generally speaking the code is written trying to be self-explanatory
-1. Unit test - most classes have been unit tested - using JUnit 5, Mockk, Test utilities for coroutines and livedata
+1. Unit test - most classes have been unit tested - using JUnit 5, Mockk, Test utilities for coroutines and RxJava

+## Variants

+A Coroutines+LiveData version can be found in this branch: [https://github.com/guidovezzoni/BingeWorthyShows2]

+If you wish to compare the difference between Coroutines+LiveData and RxJava, you can check them here: [link]